As with all things gaming, there are loads of options when it comes to picking the best chairs to go with your PC or console setup.

 One of the key features of this chair, however, is the lumbar pillow, which you can simply plug in using a USB and enjoy a lower back massage with.

-The GTPLAYER Gaming Chair also boasts award-winning comfort and an extendable footrest
+The GTPLAYER Gaming Chair also boasts award-winning comfort and an extendable footrest.

-Like many of their products, this chair features a slick black design with green neatly woven in which we think looks seriously sharp and should be worthy of any gamer setup.
+Like many of their products, this chair features a slick black design with green neatly woven which we think looks seriously sharp and should be worthy of any gamer setup.

 This slightly muted gamer aesthetic also makes it perfect for an office setup, too, with the Razer Iskur being one of the best office chairs, too.